albar965/littlenavmap-manual/en/SCENERY.md

 All airports that are not located in the default `Scenery` directory are considered add-on airports and will be highlighted appropriately.
 Directories can be excluded from this behavior in the `Options` dialog on the `Scenery Library Database` tab.
 This can be useful if add-ons only correct airport elevation and these airports should not be hightlighted on the map using underline and italic text.

-The menu `Scenery Library` -&gt; `Flight Simulators` is synchronized with the simulator selection in the dialog.
+The menu `Scenery Library` -> `Flight Simulators` is synchronized with the simulator selection in the dialog.
 Once a database is successfully loaded, the display, flight plan and search will switch over to the newly loaded simulator data.

 The program tries to find the base paths and `Scenery.cfg` files automatically.
 The typical locations of the `Scenery.cfg` for Windows 7/8/10 are: